openwdl/wdl/SPEC.md

     preemptible_only: true
     max_retries: 2
   }

-  hints {
-    preemptible: 5
 }
-}
 ```

-Up to five attempts may run on a preemptible instance.
-If all five end in preemption, the task fails, and the engine must not run it on a non-preemptible instance.
+Every attempt must run on a preemptible instance.
+The engine determines whether to retry after preemption, and such retries do not count against `max_retries`.
 Independently, up to two attempts that fail for reasons other than preemption may be retried on preemptible instances.

 ##### `return_codes`